Doctors conducting surgery

 Radiation exposure

 A major contributing element to the development of spinal astrocytomas is prior ionizing radiation exposure.
-Radiation therapy, nuclear pollution, and X-rays are examples of ionizing radiation.
+Radiation therapy, nuclear pollution, and X-rays provide examples of ionizing radiation.
 There is no proof linking the development of astrocytomas in the spinal cord to electromagnetic radiation from power lines, microwaves, or mobile phones.

 Genetic factors